Wieghardt, Nelli Bar

 Active in Chicago, Ill.

-Biographical/Historical Note: Nelli Bar Wieghardt (1904-2001) was a sculptor and instructor of Gwynedd, Pa. and Chicago, Ill.
+Biographical/Historical Note: Nelli Bar Wieghardt (1904-2001) was a sculptor and instructor of Gwynedd, Pennsylvania and Chicago, Illinois.

 These interviews are part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.